 Both A and B cup sizes make up the smaller end of the cup size spectrum.
 However, just because these cup sizes are smaller does not mean that they don’t require a supportive bra.
-It’s important to wear a bra even if you have an A or B cup because it gives you the support you need and the shaping power you desire underneath your clothing.
+It’s important to wear a bra even if you have an A or B cup because it gives you the support you need and the smoothing power you desire underneath your clothing.
 If your breasts fall into one of these cup size categories, it’s also important for you to wear a sports bra when working out or engaging in high-impact activity.
-This will keep you comfortable and prevent any muscle tearing in the chest area.
+This will keep you comfortable and help prevent any muscle tearing in the chest area.

 Do you think your cup size is an A or B?
 Grab your measuring tape and find out!
 If your bust measurement, which measures all the way around your rib cage including your breasts, minus your band measurement, which measures all the way around your rib cage just under your breasts, equals exactly or close to one inch, then your regular cup size is in the A category.
 If that measurement – we’ll call it the cup size measurement – is closer to two inches, then you’re in the B cup category.
 Both of these cups work well with just about any bra styles, but I do have a few notes on each to help with shopping and styling.

 Best Bra for A Cups: If your boobs are on the smaller side and A cups fit you best, then you can rock just about any style of bra!
 There are even special petite bras available for those of you with a small overall frame.
-Petite bras are geared towards those of you who fit into petite sizes in regular clothing, making a petite bra the perfect companion for all of your outfits.

 Best Bra for B Cups: If an A cup size isn’t quite enough and you’re beginning to see spillage, bulging or both, give yourself a little more room in the cups and try out a B cup.
 The difference between one cup size to the next is the same, but sometimes switching from A cups to B cups makes an entire world of difference.
 B cups can be enhanced easily, but they also look great without much enhancement at all.
 Take advantage of this size if you have it and rock a cute and flirty bralette!
 This stylish yet comfy bra style is made to be shown off and gives just the right amount of support for B cups.